csaw68/4180_project/README.md

 The video above summarizes the basic functionality of the 3 programs needed to control the car:
 1. **handtracker_to_Server.py**
   - located in Handtracking folder on Github, must be run in IDE, in our case, we use Thonny
+  - must share a directory with the "Fingers" folder, as the program references the five images to run the MediaPipe hand module (Handtracking/Fingers)
-  - uses OpenCV to read hand gestures
+  - uses OpenCV to process images
-  - relies on MediaPipe’s handmodule, which sections the hand into 20 distinct points
+  - relies on MediaPipe’s handmodule, which sections the hand into 20 distinct points, to read hand gestures
-  - the main function handles the OpenCV/Computer Vision component of project
+  - the main function handles the OpenCV/Computer Vision and handtracking components of project
+  - External LED's connected through GPIO, see Pin Connection of the Pi, are also turned on according to how many fingers are visible (ex. three fingers up result in LEDs 1, 2, and 3 truning on)
   - draws the camera window, tracks current gesture, then sends the number of finger’s held up to the MBED through the send_command() function.
   ```
   def send_command(data_in):